 - Market capitalization

 - Enterprise value

 - Revenue

-- Complexity of service offerings
+- Adjusted EBITDA

 - Geographic focus

 - Capital requirements

 - Length of business cycle

+- Complexity of service offerings

-In 2017, the Comparator Group was comprised of eleven (11) companies with three companies having been de-listed since the establishment of the Comparator Group.
-The HRC Committee will continue to monitor the Comparator Group for future years and make adjustments as necessary.
+Since the establishment of the Comparator Group several companies have been de-listed.
+In 2018, the Comparator Group included thirteen (13) companies with three Canadian companies (SES, SCL and EFX) and two US companies (OII and OIS) having been added to the Comparator Group by the HRC Committee.
+The HRC Committee will continue to monitor the Comparator Group for future years and adjust as necessary.